kirstenwright/kirstenwright/README.md

 ####    :snake:  Snake Lively is the name of my ball python -- I call her Snakey, for short.
 ####   :beers: I like to kick back with a hazy IPA; I am also, likely, the biggest pumpkin beer fan on our planet.
 Yes, this is controversial.
 ####  :pizza:   While we're on the topic of food controversies, I am staunchly pro-pineapple pizza.
 ####   :soccer:   I love soccer and running.
-I ran the 1500m back in the day and the smell of a rubber track still makes my heart race.
+I ran the 1500m back in the day, and the smell of a rubber track still makes my heart race.
 ####  :book:  I love to write, edit, and read, and I especially :heart: Walt Whitman.
 ####  :musical_keyboard:  I am a classically trained pianist with *relative pitch* and *pseudo-absolute (perfect) pitch*<sup>1</sup>.
 This means I can immediately play anything I hear.
 It makes for a great party trick!